spotinst/help/src/docs/spot-connect/integrations/gke.md

 Grant this service account access to project and include Kubernetes Engine Service Agent role.

-1. If you did not follow step 7 while creating the service account or you already had a service account and missed adding the IAM role - Kubernetes Engine Service Agent, click the permissions tab for the specific service account and include the role.
-2. **Kubernetes Engine Service Agent role** - Gives Kubernetes Engine account access to manage cluster resources.
+**Kubernetes Engine Service Agent role** - Gives Kubernetes Engine account access to manage cluster resources.
 Includes access to service accounts.

+If you did not follow step 7 while creating the service account or you already had a service account and missed adding the IAM role - Kubernetes Engine Service Agent, click the permissions tab for the specific service account and include the role.

-Create service account key and add it to Spot Connect right panel to complete the integration setup
+Create a service account key and add it to the right panel to complete the integration setup.

 1. Select the same **Service Account** used.
 2. Click the **Keys** tab.